 For some people, this benefit alone could justify the annual fee because paying for rental car coverage can get expensive.
 It’s worth pointing out that the Chase Sapphire Preferred also has this benefit as well.

-For checked or carry-on bags are damaged or lost by the carrier, you’re covered up to $3,000.00
+If your checked or carry-on bags are damaged or lost by the carrier, you’re covered up to $3,000 per passenger.

 If your trip is canceled or cut short by covered situations, you can be reimbursed up to $10,000 per trip for your pre-paid, non-refundable travel expenses.